 - Confirm date, time, and place of tournament

 - Map to school to be used as regional site

 - Schedule

 - Pool Play assignments (tentative)

-- Rules and procedures (page 21)
+- Rules and procedures (see appendix)

 - Reminder to bring a set of books (in closed bag)

 - Request cell phone numbers for coaches to facilitate contacts at the event.

-If any questions arise regarding the participation of school teams, refer to "General Player and Team Rules" in the official OBOB Handbook 2019-2020.
+If any questions arise regarding the participation of school teams, refer to "General Player and Team Rules" in the official OBOB Handbook 2022-2023.

-Email participation certificates and the behavior contract to schools for team coach printing. (page 35)
+Email participation certificates and the behavior contract to schools for team coach printing (see appendix).